What Is FIPS 140-2?

 How do FIPS 140-2 levels work?

-FIPS 140-2 security levels are increasing, meaning higher levels compound and provide more robust protection features than lower levels.
-They’re also designed to be cost-effective, with lower-level protections generally being more affordable to implement.
+FIPS 140-2 levels are increasing, meaning higher security levels compound and provide more robust protection features than lower security levels.
+FIPS 140-2 levels are also designed to be cost-effective, with lower-level protections generally being more affordable to implement.

 FIPS 140-2 Security Level 1

 FIPS 140-2 Security Level 1 provides the lowest degree of security and lists basic security requirements, such as the use of a FIPS-approved algorithm.
 Extensive physical security protections, such as tamper-resistant enclosures and pick-resistant locks, as well as role-based or identity-based authentication, are not required at this level.
 Modules at this level can even be used in an unevaluated operating system environment.

 FIPS 140-2 Security Level 2